iyinusa/cotaskai/chrome-extension/README.md

 3. Type your question in the text field and press Enter
 4. The AI will respond based on the content of the current page

-### Context Menu
-1. Select text on any webpage
-2. Right-click and select "Ask CoTaskAI"
-3. View the AI's analysis of the selected text

 ### PDF Analysis
 1. Open any PDF in your browser
 2. Click the CoTaskAI icon to analyze and ask questions about the document